 Vaccinated children in the study population who did catch COVID spent on average a half day time less sick in bed, compared to the unvaccinated children who got sick.
 However, the study’s authors also noted that the two groups reported behaving differently: vaccinated children were more likely to say they wore face masks and reported missing more days of school when sick.

-A growing number of studies have found declining vaccine effectiveness during the Omicron period in people who have not received a booster shot,.
+A growing number of studies have found declining vaccine effectiveness during the Omicron period in people who have not received a booster shot, including among children.

 Pfizer and BioNTech have said they expect to have data from their trials early next month that could allow regulators to greenlight a third dose for children.